Back to Blog

 Book Appointment

 Head and neck cancer survival rates are a crucial concern for patients and their families.
-Understanding these rates, along with the advancements in modern treatment, can empower individuals to make informed decisions about their care.
-This article delves into the factors influencing survival rates and highlights the innovative treatments available, particularly in Chennai, India.
+At THANC Hospital, Kilpauk, Chennai, Dr. Vidhyadharan Sivakumar -- a European Board-certified head and neck surgical oncologist with 3000+ complex surgeries -- provides advanced treatment options that have significantly improved outcomes.
+This article delves into the factors influencing survival rates and highlights innovative treatments available in Chennai, India.

 Understanding Head and Neck Cancer Survival Rates